muratk3n/thirdwave/en/tweets/2020/week20d.md

 There is always printing.
 With no printing, there is deflation.
-Now that we figured out printing other currencies and back it with governments, and/or trust networks, gold and similar items today become side-shows, commodities but can never form the basis of a currency, let alone a world currency.
+Now that we figured out printing other currencies and back it with governments and/or trust networks, gold and similar items today become side-shows, commodities but can never form the basis of a currency, let alone a world currency.

 *2020-5-12 16:33:1*